brettstark73/brettstark/content/posts/starting-again/index.md

   - "general"
 cover:
   image: "images/IMG_5975-scaled.jpg"
+description: "Memories and experiences from Starting Again"
+tags: [photography]
 ---

 New decade.
 New pandemic.
 Time to start this site again with some random phots from my instagram feed.